 Preparation leads to perfection when you enhance the flavor of your meats, seafoods and other proteins with Frontier Co-op® Meat & Seafood Rub, made with quality, responsibly-sourced ingredients.
 Spread this bold blend over everything from steaks and pork chops to salmon, shrimp, and even tempeh to bring out natural flavors while infusing mouth-watering spice and seasoning notes.

 Soursop is a South American botanical that has gained great popularity recently, as both the fruit and the leaves are believed to have positive benefits.
-However, the cautionary information around the consumption and use of soursop is also mounting.
-Join us as we explore eight alternatives to soursop, including how to use them in your cooking and DIY body care products.
+We're working to make Soursop available soon!
+In the meantime, check out these great alternatives.

 Discover how Frontier Co-op supports smallholder farmers through fair trade practices and the cooperative model.
 Learn about partnerships in Sri Lanka, India, and Guatemala that empower farmers, enhance sustainability, and ensure the quality of organic spices.